 This figure illustrates when global and local interpretability are most needed as the human perception of problem complexity and the trust needed in the system vary.
 Global interpretability always plays an important role because AI developers need to ensure that the model is learning the right objective and is unbiased.
 Local interpretability is critical when problems are hard to solve, and when humans need to be in the loop to make high-stakes decisions.
 This is the case in anti-money-laundering applications, where large amounts of money are involved, or in precision medicine, where people’s lives are at stake.
 Each use case has its own unique needs and requires thorough examination to see what works best.

-Interpretability on the C3 AI Suite
+Interpretability on the C3 AI Application Platform

 These commonly used techniques can be configured using ML Pipelines in the C3 AI ML Studio, a low-code, lightweight interface for configuring multi-step machine learning models.
 Users can call a single and consistent API to interpret model predictions and do not need to worry either about specific interfaces or writing custom code.
 These techniques are interchangeable, increasing user flexibility to pick the best diagnosis tool.